 Soorena Farboodmanesh, Director of Officials / Academy Director

-Soorena enters his ninth year as the program's Director of Officials.
-He is responsible for the recruitment, training and development of futsal referees.
+Soorena enters his 10th year as the program's Director of Officials and third as Academy Director.
+He is responsible for the recruitment, training and development of futsal referees and leading the growing academy programs for players six- through 12-years-old.
 As a board member of the Massachusetts State Referee Committee and USSF referee instructor, Soorena works tirelessly for the growth and development of futsal referees in the Commonwealth.
-He is also the treasurer of Eastern Premier Futsal and National Director of the U.S. Youth Futsal I.D.
-Program.
-He is also the Director of Officials for the Northeast Regional Futsal Championships and is the Massachusetts Futsal Association Academy Director.
+He is also the National Director of the U.S. Youth Futsal I.D. and National Team programs.
 Soorena has twice served as head coach of the U.S. Youth Futsal U14 boys national team and currently leads Netripper Futsal Club as director and coach.

 He was named the 2012 Administrator of the Year by the MSRC and previously the the 2007 MFA Adult Referee of the Year.
 Soorena also served as a coach in the State Futsal Team program and in 2009 coached the Brookline Warriors to the U.S. Youth Futsal National Championship.
 He additionally holds a U.S. Youth Futsal National Level 3 coaching certification, a USSF National D license and has studied futsal coaching in Spain.

 Dick Williams, Youth Referee Coordinator